-20 INEs in NX-illite are refractory, and therefore will not be fully vaporized when an attached rBC particle is heated to 4000 K; thus, scattering material would traverse SP2 laser and these particles would appear as "attached" in the SP2 analysis.
-From Figure 8, we see that 97% of the attached-type fraction was deactivated after exposure to the SP2 laser.
-This is consistent with results from Levin et al. [2014], who used a different analysis to estimate the number of attached-type particles, and found that, at minimum, 74% of mixed Aquadag®-ATD particles were deactivated as INP following exposure to the SP2 laser.
+ber of attached-type particles and found that, at minimum, 74 % of mixed Aquadag[®]-ATD particles were deactivated as INP following exposure to the SP2 laser.
 Thus, for refractory INE attached to rBC, the attached-type fraction can be used to estimate the number of deactivated, rBC-containing INP.

-In contrast, the attached-type fraction does not correlate with the number of deactivated INP for the internally mixed SRFA and Snomax® cases.
-Here, unlike NX-illite, the INEs from SRFA and Snomax® are non-refractory/heat-labile.
+In contrast, the attached-type fraction does not correlate with the number of deactivated INP for the internally mixed SRFA and Snomax[®] cases.
+Here, unlike NX-illite, the INEs from SRFA and Snomax[®] are non-refractory and/or heatlabile.
 Thus, when rBC heats to 4000 K in the SP2 laser, any attached, non-refractory INEs are completely evaporated or destroyed.
-To confirm this, we estimated the fraction of rBC-SRFA/Snomax® particles that were affected by the SP2-laser.
-During one-pot nebulization, or

-- 30 what we are calling the "internally mixed" scenario, some fraction of particles will be pure rBC, some fraction will be pure SRFA/Snomax®, and a final fraction will be truly internally mixed.
+To confirm this, we estimated the fraction of rBC- SRFA/Snomax[®] particles that were affected by the SP2 laser.
+During one-pot nebulization, or what we are calling the "internally mixed" scenario, some fraction of particles will be pure rBC, some fraction will be pure SRFA/Snomax[®], and a final fraction will be truly internally mixed.
 As a conservative estimate, we assume that all particles that contain incandescing material also contain INPs.
-From the SP2 raw data, 96 and 76% of all Aquadag®-SRFA and Aquadag®-Snomax® particles in the "internally mixed" scenario contained incandescent material, respectively.
+From the SP2 raw data, 96 and 76% of all Aquadag®-SRFA and Aquadag®-Snomax[®] particles in the "internally mixed" scenario contained incandescent material, respectively.
 Thus, only 96 and 76% of the particles could contain rBC that is both greater than 90 nm and physically attached to an INE.
-From Figure 8, the fraction of - 35 deactivated INP was 90% for "internally mixed" Aquadag®-SRFA and 69% for "internally mixed" Aquadag®-Snomax® particles.
-Thus, 94% of the incandescent Aquadag®-SRFA particles and 91% of the incandescent Aquadag®-Snomax® particles were deactivated following exposure to the SP2 laser.
-From the combined above analyses, we believe that heating rBC to its vaporization temperature of ~4000 K will destroy >90% of any physically attached INE.
-Therefore, while this technique cannot tell us the number of rBC INP, it can tell us the number of rBC-containing INP.
-Thus, we recommend using the terminology "rBC-containing - 40 contribution," instead of the previously used "rBC contribution."
+From Fig. 8, the fraction of deactivated INP was 90% for "internally mixed" Aquadag®-SRFA and 69% for "internally mixed" Aquadag®-Snomax® particles.
+Thus, 94 % of the incandescent Aquadag®-SRFA particles and 91% of the incandescent Aquadag[®]-Snomax[®] particles were deactivated following exposure to the SP2 laser.
+From the combined above analyses, we believe that heating rBC to its vaporization temperature of ~ 4000 K will destroy > 90 % of any physically attached INE.
+Therefore, while this technique cannot tell us the number of rBC INP, it can tell us the number of rBCcontaining INP.
+Thus, we recommend using the terminology "rBC-containing contribution", instead of the previously used "rBC contribution".

-4 Conclusions and Recommendations for the Future
+4 Conclusions and recommendations for the future

 We determined the effect of the SP2 laser on the ice nucleation efficiency of Snomax®, NX-illite, and SRFA internally and externally mixed with Aquadag®.
-In addition, we quantified how both SP2 absolute laser power and sheath-to-sample ratios affected the physical properties of rBC-SP2 exhaust.
-Consequently, we have bounded the SP2 conditions under which rBC particles

-5 are fully vaporized.
-The results of this study, which are generally applicable to all SP2 instruments, are as follows: (a) the minimum absolute power to fully vaporize Aquadag® particles > 125 nm (>0.76 fg) is 930 nW/(220-nm PSL); (b) new particles are formed in the SP2 exhaust from vaporized Aquadag® particles via homogeneous nucleation, and are dependent on the initial rBC particle mass; (c) the size distributions and ice nucleating efficiencies of proxies of biological particles, illite-rich dust, and BrC are minimally affected by the SP2 laser; and (d) external mixtures of rBC with INP proxies minimally affect their ice nucleation efficiency, but internal mixtures can cause overestimations of the rBC contribution to INP concentrations.
+In addition, we quantified how both SP2 absolute laser power and sheathto-sample ratios affected the physical properties of rBC SP2 exhaust.
+Consequently, we have bounded the SP2 conditions under which rBC particles are fully vaporized.
+The results of this study, which are generally applicable to all SP2 instruments, are as follows: (a) the minimum absolute power to fully vaporize Aquadag[®] particles > 125 nm (> 0.76 fg) is $930 \,\text{nW}/(220 \,\text{nm PSL})$; (b) new particles are formed in the SP2 exhaust from vaporized Aquadag[®] particles via homogeneous nucleation and are dependent on the initial rBC particle mass; (c) the size distributions and ice-nucleating efficiencies of proxies of biological particles, illite-rich dust, and BrC are minimally affected by the SP2 laser; and (d) external mixtures of rBC with INP proxies minimally affect their ice nucleation efficiency, but internal mixtures can cause overestimations of the rBC contribution to INP concentrations.